palesamapeka/Timeline-Generator/README.md

 ## 3. Steps to Use the Generator

-- Open the tool in a browser.
+- Open the tool in a browser using this link: https://timeline-generator.onrender.com/.

 - Enter Start Date